All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Document how your weight and fibromyalgia symptoms have co-evolved.
 Note if weight gain worsened your pain or if periods of weight loss improved symptoms

-• Bring recent labs showing your metabolic profile and any inflammatory markers.
-Elevated CRP strengthens the case for anti-inflammatory intervention
+• Bring recent labs showing your metabolic profile and any inflammatory markers. improved CRP strengthens the case for anti-inflammatory intervention

-• Explain that you understand semaglutide is not approved for fibromyalgia but that you are interested in its potential to address the weight and inflammation components of your condition
+• Explain that you understand semaglutide isn't approved for fibromyalgia but that you're interested in its potential to address the weight and inflammation components of your condition

 • Ask whether reducing your weight by 10 to 15% might allow you to reduce or simplify your current fibromyalgia medication regimen